All Episodes

 And the right implements cancel culture by telling the truth about people.

-and but it seems to me that on the right they accurately post in context what people are saying, and the cancel culture happens because of what people say that is true, and they tend to uh focus more on private cancel culture, uh boycotts and so on, rather than uh, you know, sort of coordinated cultural attacks that usually end up with uh massive amounts of institutional pressure.
+And they tend to focus more on private cancel culture, boycotts and so on, rather than sort of coordinated cultural attacks that usually end up with massive amounts of institutional pressure.

-So I think it's a more voluntary and individual.
+So I think it's more voluntary and individual.

 So I hope that helps.